Can Large Language Models Adequately Perform Symbolic Reasoning Over Time Series?: SymbolBench Reasoning Framework

-The Context Manager is responsible for delivering relevant contextual information to the Proposal Generator during iterative refinement.
-Based on the chosen refinement strategy, the Context Manager selects and provides appropriate context for the next round of proposal generation.
-Throughout the process, the Context Manager maintains a \emph{history pool} \(\mathcal{H}\), which stores previously generated expressions, reasoning paths, and their associated verification scores in a structured DataFrame, while removing duplicates.
-In this study, we adopt a naive ranking-based strategy by only selecting the top-\(k\) highest-scoring candidates for further refinement.
+The Context Manager supplies relevant information to the Proposal Generator during iterative refinement.
+Depending on the strategy, it selects an appropriate context and maintains a \emph{history pool} \(\mathcal{H}\) storing prior expressions, reasoning paths, and verification scores in a structured DataFrame, with duplicates removed.
+We adopt a simple ranking-based approach that selects the top-\(k\) highest-scoring candidates for further refinement.